-Custom built homes run between $100-$400 per square foot, not including the cost of the lot, according to Home Advisor.
+Custom built homes run between $100-$400 per square foot (Homeadvisor), not including the cost of the lot, according to Home Advisor.
 Of course, your builder can give you a much more accurate estimate of the cost of your particular project based on your materials, design, and the factors that impact your area.

-Disadvantages of Custom Homes
+Disadvantages of custom homes

 - Higher cost.